Proven-Paradox/shaper-system/Handbook.md

 * You automatically scan squares instead of individuals, simultaneously learning about all creatures in that square as well as checking for invisible creatures and objects in that square.
 * You learn the target’s Physical and Mental Attack in addition to the usual stats.
 * You gain Boon +4 on the Stealth or Deception roll to conceal your use of the Scan Ability from your target.
-* You Lock On to the target.
-Lock On applied in this way has Upkeep 0.

 #### Wardsense
 You are able to sense and identify wards placed by enemies accurately.